-How to Make Beef Stew thicker in Crock Pot?
+Make Beef Stew thicker in Crock Pot

 In crockpot steam or vapor can’t escape from the lid like it can evaporate when you cook on a stove.
 That’s why your dishes including soup or stew may get more watery as the vapor droplets again reach into the stew or soup.
 Most of the time, I used to feel quite unsatisfied after making a beef stew or any soup in my crockpot.